Fyzie/Automation-Characterization-and-Monitoring-of-Cell-Culture-Growth-Using-AIoT/Version 0/OpenVINO/README.md

 - "GPU"
 > if you have Intel GPU
 - "MYRIAD"
-> if you have Intel VPU such as Intel Neural Compute Stick 2
+> if you have Intel VPU eg. Intel Neural Compute Stick 2

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/76240694/201554750-1534a000-4126-414b-84ab-ce8777e69fe6.png">